saeloun/miru-docs/docs/contributing-guide/icons/list.md

 title: List of Icons
 ---

-## Guide contains the list of all availbale Miru icons
+## Guide contains the list of all available Miru icons

 ```
 WarningTriangleSVG